FrostForth/Comics/README.md

 - Conclusion of tests

-The initial test found evidence of statistically significant differences in the proportion of females in the six populations.
-Upon further analysis, we discovered that there was not statistically significant evidence that the proportion had changed over time.
-However, there is statistically significant evidence that the proportion of female characters is different between the publishers in both 2018 and 2020.
+The initial test found evidence of at least one sample's proportion of female characters being statistically significantly different from the six populations.
+Upon further analysis, we discovered that there was not statistically significant evidence that the proportion had changed over time for either publisher.
+However, there is statistically significant evidence that the proportion of female characters is different between the publishers in both 2018 and 2020, but not in 2014.

 - Possible error (in initial test only)